In this article, we will show you the fundamentals of brand design so you can design your website like a pro.

 Brand design can be a fundamental tool for supercharging your sales to the next level.
 If you’re wondering how you can use your visuals to increase your online sales, then you are in the right place.

 Yes, first impressions do matter and they matter even more in the online space.
 But don’t worry if your brand design isn’t where you want it to be at the moment.
 In this post, you’ll learn how to take it to the next level either on your own or with a designer’s help.

-Branding before you design your website helps you go beyond superficiality and instead can work as an avenue of expression and connection to your ideal clients or customers.
+Branding before you design your website helps you go beyond superficiality and instead your design can work as an avenue of expression and connection to your ideal clients or customers.
 They say a photo is worth a thousand words, but an intentional brand design is worth a million more to your customers.

 Define who you are and what your potential customers want before you design your website

 Yes, it can easy to create a beautiful brand but if it’s just pretty for the sake of being pretty than it doesn’t really serve a major purpose to increase your sales and draw in more customers.

-Putting intention behind your designs is about defining who you are and what your ideal customers want.
+Deciding intention before you design your website is about defining who you are and what your ideal customers want.
 When you input more of you in your brand or business it’s easier for your ideal customers or clients to feel a connection with your brand.
 This is why getting general in your brand design doesn’t usually work.